Cookie dough cheesecake bars

 To spread your cookie dough onto your crust, grab your dough in sections, flatten it out in your hand and then place it around your crust until the dough is largely covering your crust.
 I find it easiest to use my hands to gently press your dough down to seal any gaps and get as much cookie dough coverage as you can.

-Next, add in your milk, eggs, and vanilla extract.
+Next, add in your milk and vanilla extract.
 Turn your mixer back on at a low to medium speed for another minute.
 Scrape down the sides of your bowl, paddle attachment, and the bottom of your bowl and then turn your mixer back on at a low to medium speed for another minute until fully combined and smooth.
+Finally, add your eggs and continue to mix at a low speed until fully combined and smooth, pausing to scrape down and resuming mixing as needed.
 Check for any streaks of unmixed ingredients and you can always turn our mixer back on for another minute or so to ensure everything is fully combined.

 Finish, bake, and slice your bars.
-Pour your cheesecake mixture over your cookie dough layer and spread smooth with a spatula or flat tool if needed.
-Take your last two tablespoons of semisweet chocolate chips and sprinkle them evenly across your cheesecake.
+Pour your cheesecake mixture over your cookie dough layer.
+Take your last two tablespoons of semisweet chocolate chips and sprinkle them evenly across your cheesecake right before the oven.
 Some will sink and some will stay at the top, that is perfectly okay.

 Your oven should still be heated to 350 degrees.
-Place your cheesecake into the oven for 35-40 minutes.
+Place your cheesecake into the oven for 32-36 minutes.
 You'll know it's done when you shake your pan and the cheesecake still jiggles but is set around the edges and firm to the light touch.
 Once it's fully baked, allow your cheesecake bars to cool for about an hour or so at room temperature.
-Then, place your cheesecake into the freezer for at least 5-6 hours (or overnight) before slicing!
+Then, place your cheesecake into the freezer for at least a few hours before slicing - you'll get the cleanest slice by freezing for 5-6 hours or overnight before slicing!

-When you're ready to slice, you can remove your frozen cheesecake from the pan and use a sharp knife to carefully cut.
+When you're ready to slice, you can remove your frozen cheesecake from the pan and use a sharp knife to carefully cut - the crust and cookie dough layers are thick so use caution, patience, and a very sharp knife!
 My preference is to slice into 9 squares, and then slice diagonally to create 18 triangles, or you can cut the full pan into 16 squares.
 Once sliced, I recommend storing your cheesecake bars in the freezer within an airtight container to eat any time!
+I usually freeze the slices on a baking sheet overnight and then wrap in plastic wrap and store in an airtight container from there.
+You can also store in the fridge in an airtight container for 3 to 5 days.
 I think they taste great just out of the freezer, but I usually give them about 10 minutes at room temperature before enjoying.

 Carb and serving info: